dimagi/required-labels/README.md

-# Github Required Labels
+# GitHub Required Labels
 [![Build Status](https://travis-ci.org/dimagi/required-labels.svg?branch=master)](https://travis-ci.org/dimagi/required-labels)

-Automated label :label: checking for Github pull requests.
+:label: Automated label checking for GitHub pull requests.

 ![Label requirements satisfied](https://user-images.githubusercontent.com/146896/34694324-a926ebfe-f494-11e7-983f-b10e10719c83.png)
 ![Label requirements not satisfied](https://user-images.githubusercontent.com/146896/34694323-a90da090-f494-11e7-8f44-ae6780390fc9.png)

 **required-labels** enforces label rules on your pull requests.
 We use this at [Dimagi](https://www.dimagi.com) to alert our product and design teams of external-facing changes we are making to our code.

-Check it out in action [here](https://github.com/dimagi/commcare-hq/pulls).
+Check it out in action [here](https://github.com/dimagi/required-labels/pulls?q=is%3Aopen+is%3Apr+label%3Aexamples).

 You can set customized label requirements for your PRs to enforce particular team workflows with lists of "required", "banned" or "at least one" labels.
 For example: